villela91/modulo_03/teste/notes.md

 YAGN - your are not gonna need it;
 small comits;
 KISS - keep it simple an stupid;
-DI - ingeção de dependencia;
+DI - dependency injection;
+SRP - single responsability principle;
+DRY - dont Repeat yourself;